PraveenS0906/PraveenS0906/README.md

 - 👯 I’m looking to collaborate on **Data Science Projects**

-- 👨‍💻 All of my projects are available at [https://drive.google.com/drive/folders/1oGw6qJu-NfbFYuDSfQ7HfgdCVgqN6vLd?usp=sharing](https://drive.google.com/drive/folders/1oGw6qJu-NfbFYuDSfQ7HfgdCVgqN6vLd?usp=sharing)
+- 👨‍💻 All of my projects are available at my [Github](https://github.com/PraveenS0906)

 - 💬 Ask me about **Machine Learning, AI, Python**